Para leer este hoja informativa en español, presione aquí.

 To find out about IRB opportunities and application requirements, contact clinical trial sites where you live.

 - To locate HIV clinical trial sites near you go to

 Community involvement is an important way of helping HIV groups serve their purpose.
 Being an advocate on a board or planning council can be very rewarding.
-It allows you to voice your opinions and stand up for what you feel is important to you and your community.
+It allows you to give your opinion and stand up for what you feel is important to you and your community.
 However, it also adds extra responsibilities and takes up some of your time.
 The following tips may help you to balance your physical and emotional health with your advocacy efforts:

-- Remember you and your health come first
+- Remember you and your health come first.

 - Try not to let disagreements become personal.
 Conflict is often a necessary part of any kind of advocacy, and you may meet resistance to your ideas.
-Try to stay focused on the issue even if you feel you are being personally attacked.
+Try to stay focused on the issue even if you feel that you are being personally attacked.

-- Learn from long-time advocates
+- Learn from long-time advocates.